Wooden hot tubs – Wood-fired hot tubs – Wood-burning hot tubs – it is time to relax and bring the family together! Ireland

 Low costs and little maintenance: it requires little maintenance and care.
 Both the acquisition costs and the maintenance are cheaper than a classic outdoor whirlpool, which costs around 4,000-5,000 euros.
-Good hot tubs are available from 1,500 euros (with a diameter of 2 m).
+Good hot tubs are available for 1,500 euros (with a diameter of 2 m).
 The water in a classic hot tub is heated with a stove, not with electricity.
 This saves costs and is environmentally friendly since renewable raw materials (firewood) are used.

-Increases the value of the property: In addition, a wood fired hot tub is a good investment that increases the value of the house or property.
+Increases the value of the property: In addition, a wood-fired hot tub is a good investment that increases the value of the house or property.

 What are the disadvantages of a wood fired hot tub?

-No water massage jets: The water in a wood fired hot tub is as hot as in an outdoor whirlpool, but it doesn’t bubble because no air is drawn into it.
-There are also no massage jets here that can relieve shoulder, neck and back tension.
+No water massage jets: The water in a wood-fired hot tub is as hot as in an outdoor whirlpool, but it doesn’t bubble because no air is drawn into it.
+There are also no massage jets here that can relieve shoulder, neck, and back tension.
 However, there is a bubble system available as an accessory for certain models.
 A special pump blows air jets into the water through special valves, creating a pleasant massage effect.
 However, this is not as strong as with real massage jets with water jets.

-Not for swimming: In contrast to a pool, a wood fired hot tub is not suitable for swimming.
+Not for swimming: In contrast to a pool, a wood-fired hot tub is not suitable for swimming.

-Can only be used after it has swelled up: In addition, a wood fired hot tub cannot be used immediately.
+Can only be used after it has swelled up: In addition, a wood-fired hot tub cannot be used immediately.
 New tubs have to swell first.
 It also takes a certain amount of time to heat the water.